• Home

 They will take up to five minutes longer than the recipe states if you bake them this way and you need to keep an eye on them.

 If you aren’t feeling confident with this method, leave them to warm up slightly for 10-15 minutes before you bake them.
-This way they should only need 10-11 minutes until they are baked until perfection.
+This way they should only need 10-11 minutes until they are baked to perfection.

 I love freezing cookies because you can grab out a couple of cookies and have freshly baked cookies whenever you want.
 Who doesn’t want that?!